Krima98/3D-Platformer-Game/README.md

 2. Download the latest `.zip` file.
 3. Extract and run the game.

-*Notes: There will be no music and missing sounds due to copyright restrictions outside.*
+*Notes: There will be no music and missing sounds due to copyright restrictions.*